rohitsroch/rohitsroch.github.io/about.md

 permalink: /about/
 ---

-Hi there, welcome to my personal English tech [Blog](https://rohitsroch.github.io/#latest-posts) !
+Hi there, Welcome to my personal English tech [Blog](https://rohitsroch.github.io/#latest-posts) !

 I'm Rohit Sroch currently working as a Senior Machine Learning Engineer at [Quantiphi](https://www.quantiphi.com/).
 My interest mainly lies in building AI systems for NLU/NLP and Speech domain.
 I firmly believe in making AI accessible and useful to everyone.